Castle in the Sky: Plot summary

-An airship carrying Sheeta – an orphan girl abducted by government agent Muska – is attacked by air pirate Dola and her gang, who seek Sheeta's crystal necklace.
-Attempting to escape, Sheeta falls from the airship but is saved by the magic of the now-glowing crystal, which lowers her gently.
-Pazu, an orphan working as a mechanic in a 19th-century mining town, catches Sheeta and takes her to his home to recover.
-The next morning, Pazu shows Sheeta a picture his father took of Laputa, a mythical castle on a flying island, which Pazu now seeks.
-Dola's gang and Muska's soldiers shortly arrive looking for Sheeta.
-Pazu and Sheeta are chased through the town and fall into a mine shaft, but are saved again by the crystal.
-In the tunnels, they meet Uncle Pom, who shows them deposits of the glowing mineral Aetherium, the same material as Sheeta's crystal.
+An airship carrying Sheeta – an orphan girl abducted by the government agent Muska – is attacked by Dola and her air pirate gang, who seek Sheeta's crystal necklace.
+Attempting to escape, Sheeta falls from the airship but is saved by the crystal's magic, which gently lowers her to the ground.
+Pazu, an orphan working as a mechanic in a 19th-century mining town, catches her and takes her home to recover.
+The following morning, he shows Sheeta a photograph his father took of Laputa, a mythical castle on a flying island that Pazu hopes to find.
+Soon afterward, Dola's gang and Muska's soldiers arrive searching for Sheeta.
+Fleeing through the town, Pazu and Sheeta fall into a mine shaft, where the crystal again saves them.
+In the tunnels, they meet Uncle Pom, who reveals deposits of the glowing mineral Aetherium, the same material as Sheeta's crystal.

-Sheeta reveals to Pazu that she has a secret name tying her to Laputa, proving the myth is real.
-The army captures and detains the two in a fortress.
-Muska shows Sheeta a dead robot that fell from the sky, bearing the same insignia as on Sheeta's crystal, and reveals she is the heiress to the Laputan throne.
-Muska releases Pazu in exchange for Sheeta guiding the army to Laputa.
-Returning home, Pazu is captured by Dola's gang, who prepare to take the crystal from the fortress.
-Pazu joins the gang in an attempt to save Sheeta.
-In the fortress, Sheeta recites an ancient phrase her grandmother taught her and inadvertently activates the crystal's magic, reanimating the robot.
-The robot protects Sheeta from the army and destroys the fortress with its weapons, but is destroyed in turn by the military airship Goliath.
-In the chaos, Pazu and Dola rescue Sheeta.
-However, Sheeta's crystal is left behind, its magic still active, which allows Muska to use it to navigate to Laputa.
+Sheeta reveals to Pazu her secret name that ties her to Laputa, confirming that the legend is true.
+The army captures the pair and imprisons them in Titus Fort, where Muska shows Sheeta a deactivated robot bearing the same insignia as her crystal and reveals she is heir to the Laputan throne.
+He releases Pazu in exchange for Sheeta's cooperation in locating Laputa.
+Returning home, Pazu is captured by Dola's gang, who intend to steal the crystal from Titus Fort.
+He joins them in an attempt to rescue Sheeta.
+At the fort, Sheeta recites an ancient phrase taught by her grandmother, inadvertently activating the crystal's power and reanimating the robot.
+The robot protects her from the soldiers and devastates the fort before being destroyed by the military airship Goliath.
+Amid the chaos, Pazu and Dola rescue Sheeta, but Muska retains the crystal, whose magic guides him toward Laputa.